emmett-framework/emmett/docs/tutorial.md

     db.commit()
 ```

-The code is quite self-explanatory: it will add an user who can sign in with the
-"walter@massivedynamics.com" email and "pocketuniverse" as their password,
-then it creates an admin group and adds the *Walter* user to this group.
+The code is quite self-explanatory: it will add an user who can sign in with the *walter@massivedynamics.com* email and *pocketuniverse* password, then it creates an admin group and adds the *Walter* user to this group.

-Also, notice that we added the `@app.command` decorator, which allow us to run
-our setup function using the *weppy* command shell:
+Also, notice that we added the `@app.command` decorator, which allow us to run our setup function using the *weppy* command shell:

 ```bash
 > weppy --app bloggy.py setup